Issue 60: A Conversation with Robert Wrigley

 ROBERT WRIGLEY

 I suppose it’s got to do with free will.
 When the snake in the trough bites the horse, it’s because the snake feels threatened by this enormous head coming straight at it.
 When the man in the opening section of “Earthly Meditations,” by implication, finishes off the beaver that’s been hit by a car, it’s because of compassion; on the other hand, he also wants the beaver’s teeth as a kind of souvenir.
 I think the difference for me is that human beings have a certain moral responsibility because we know why we’re doing it.
 It turns out to be much less elemental than it is for animals.
 The animal kills because it thinks, You’re threatening me—I’m going to bite you—you’re a snake.
 I’m going to bring you down, deer, ‘cause I’m a cougar and I’m hungry.
 That’s what I do.
-And the actions we take in regard to those violent acts we commit as so much more fraught—with guilt, say, though also with a whole range of other emotional responses including probably satisfaction for some of us, in some situations.
+And the actions we take in regard to those violent acts we commit are so much more fraught—with guilt, say, though also with a whole range of other emotional responses, including probably satisfaction for some of us, in some situations.

-I got out of the army in 1971, discharged on the basis of conscious objection, but I didn’t not believe in violence.
+I got out of the army in 1971, discharged on the basis of conscientious objection, but I didn’t not believe in violence.
 I was not a pacifist.
 I think war is sometimes unavoidable, and yet we have had this propensity to get into wars in the last half of the 20th century that are wholly misguided.

 WEBSTER